 BSC provided consulting services for Greencraft and recommended numerous efficiency and durability improvements.
 Key upgrades include an unvented roof with low density spray foam insulation and supplemental dehumidification.
 Other upgrades that contributed to increased building efficiency and durability are LoE3 next generation spectrally selective glazing treatment and a high efficiency HVAC system.

 Builders Challenge Certificate

-Greencraft Builders, LLC utilizes Central Fan Integrated Supply ventilation that draws outside air via a 6” flex duct to the return plenum of the HVAC system.
+Greencraft Builders utilizes Central Fan Integrated Supply (CFIS) ventilation that draws outside air via a 6” flex duct to the return plenum of the HVAC system.
 This allows for the introduction of outside air to the living space whenever space conditioning is already operating.
-The GeneralAire whole house dehumidifier draws air from the main living space and supplies dehumidified air to the supply plenum of the HVAC system.
-An Aprilaire® Ventilation Control System 8126 communicates with the air handler to employ fan cycling.
+The SCI ERV Super thermostat has fan cycling included in its circuitry.
 Fan cycling will turn on the fan at a 33% duty cycle (10 minutes on, 20 minutes off) in order to provide outside air during periods of no space conditioning.
-A 6” mechanical damper is installed on the 6” outside air duct.
-This is controlled by the fan cycler and will close off the outside air duct during periods of consistent space conditioning to prevent over ventilation of the living space.
+A manual damper is installed on the 6” duct to allow the installer to reduce flow to the recommended 50 CFM if needed during commissioning.
+A 6” mechanical damper is also installed on the 6” outside air duct.
+This is controlled by the fan cycler and will close off the outside air duct during periods of constant space conditioning to prevent over ventilation of the living space.